Bayesian Time-Resolved Spectroscopy of Multi-Pulsed GRBs: Variations of Emission Properties amongst Pulses

-Even though this line of arguments makes the subphotopsheric dissipation model appealing for most of the pulses, some admixture of synchrotron pulses is expected.
-The most prominent example of this is GRB190114C which, apart from a very hard spectral component, showed a clear afterglow emission component, already during the prompt phase \citep{ajello2020}.
-This proved that a synchrotron component was present during the prompt phase \citep[see also, ][]{Axelsson2012, Iyyani2013}.
-Further examples are given in \citep{Wang2019, Ronchi2020, Sharma2019, Burgess2019, Wang2019b}.
+Even though this line of argument makes the subphotospheric dissipation model appealing for most of the pulses, some admixture of synchrotron pulses is expected.
+The most prominent example of this is GRB190114C, which, apart from a very hard spectral component, showed a clear afterglow emission component already during the prompt phase \citep{ajello2020}.
+This proved that a synchrotron component was present during the prompt phase \citep[see also][]{Axelsson2012, Iyyani2013}.
+Further early examples of such a suggestion are given in \citet{Ryde2005, Ryde2009, Guiriec2011} and more recently in \citet{Wang2019, Burgess2019, Wang2019b}.

 Many of these synchrotron components are observed at late times.
 Combined with the fact that the fraction of (certain) photospheric pulses decreases with pulse number (Fig. \ref{fig:max_dis}), emission compatible with synchrotron therefore appears to prevail mainly at the end of the prompt phases.
-Different possibilities exist for synchrotron emission to arise towards the end of the prompt phase.
-One example is GRB 150330, for which \citet{Li2019a} suggested that the jet composition changes from baryon-dominated flow during the first pulse to a Poynting-flux dominated flow during the rest of the burst, producing synchrotron emission \citep[see also,][]{Zhang2018a}.
-Alternatively, during the early phases of the afterglow, shocks due to interaction between the jet and slower moving material ahead of the jet will also produce efficient synchrotron emission \citep[e.g., ][]{Duffell2015}.
+Different possibilities exist for synchrotron emission to arise toward the end of the prompt phase.
+One example is GRB 150330, for which \citet{Li2019a} suggested that the jet composition changes from a baryon-dominated flow during the first pulse to a Poynting-flux dominated flow during the rest of the burst, producing synchrotron emission \citep[see also][]{Zhang2018a}.
+Alternatively, during the early phases of the afterglow, shocks due to interaction between the jet and slower-moving material ahead of the jet will also produce efficient synchrotron emission \citep[e.g., ][]{Duffell2015}.

-However, from the GBM data alone it is not possible to make a firm conclusion whether a soft pulse is due to synchrotron emission or due to photospheric emission subject to dissipation below the photosphere, since they are indistinguishable in many cases \citep[e.g., ][]{Acuner2020}.
-Simulataneous data from other wave-lengths can in some cases be useful \citep[e.g., ][]{Ravasio2018, Ahlgren2019, ajello2020} or polarisation measurements \citep[e.g., ][]{Sharma2019}.
+However, from the GBM data alone, it is not possible to make a firm conclusion as to whether a soft pulse is due to synchrotron emission or due to photospheric emission subject to dissipation below the photosphere, since they are indistinguishable in many cases \citep[e.g., ][]{Acuner2020}.
+Simultaneous data from other wavelengths can be useful in some cases be useful \citep[e.g., ][]{Ravasio2018, Ahlgren2019, ajello2020} or polarization measurements \citep[e.g., ][]{Sharma2019}.